 To prevent deletion of an inactive ArcGIS Developer subscription, sign in to any Esri site with your ArcGIS account, which reestablishes activity and resets the clock for 24 months from the most recent site activity / transaction history.

 If your inactive ArcGIS Developer subscription is deleted, all of your content is permanently deleted from the ArcGIS Platform and cannot be restored.

 Esri deletes inactive ArcGIS Developer subscriptions for security reasons.
 This is a standard industry best practice for risk management and protects both Esri's site and your identity.

 Service credits are the currency used by ArcGIS Online subscriptions to pay for specific transactions and storage types, such as storing features, performing analytics, and using premium content.

 Pay-as-you-go is offered only for ArcGIS Developer subscriptions to pay for transactions and services that exceed their free tier.

 If you have pay-as-you-go enabled and have either used a service without a free tier or have exceeded the free tier, your invoice will reflect your total usage of the cost per service that you have incurred.

 If you signed up for an ArcGIS Developer subscription prior to January 27th, 2021, you received 50 credits per month to cover the cost of development and testing with our location services.
 This $5 voucher is equivalent to the 50 credits you previously received and is part of the transition from service credit pricing to the new ArcGIS Platform pricing model.
 The voucher represents the free tier each account received prior to January 27, 2021 and will be issued monthly until April 30, 2022.

-Please note that the most recent versions of the ArcGIS APIs will use the ArcGIS Platform endpoints.
+NOTE: The most recent versions of ArcGIS APIs will use ArcGIS Platform endpoints.